ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Building.md

 1. **Choose new component versions**: These need to be chosen based on currently known issues/bugs and desired features in the new release.
 The versions in [ESCOMP/CESM/ submodules file](https://github.com/ESCOMP/CESM/blob/cesm3.0-alphabranch/.gitmodules) are a good starting point, as we know NCAR have already checked for compatibility between these versions.
 Make a [new issue using the template](https://github.com/ACCESS-NRI/access-om3-configs/issues/new?template=upstream-model-component-update-.md) to discuss the new versions.
 1. **Choose new dependency versions**: Similarly, choose new versions for external dependencies and compilers.
 The current versions are listed in [spack.yaml](https://github.com/ACCESS-NRI/ACCESS-OM3/blob/main/spack.yaml).
 The available versions are limited to those available in the current install of spack packages.
 1. **Setup a pre-release** with the changes only to dependencies and compilers in [ACCESS-OM3 MDR](https://github.com/ACCESS-NRI/ACCESS-OM3/pulls).
 1. **Setup a draft-PR** on a configuration.
 This allows for testing that the new build runs and has reproducability with previous builds.
 A draft-PR to [dev-MC_100km_jra_ryf](https://github.com/ACCESS-NRI/access-om3-configs/blob/e836a710b4324a6f942c8bd9855afb627c16e685/config/ci.json#L28-L29) can be a good choice as it runs [all](https://github.com/ACCESS-NRI/model-config-tests/?tab=readme-ov-file#selecting-tests-using-markers) (historical, determinism and determinism over restart) reproducability tests.
+If changing compilers, it may make sense to run these tests without compiler optisations on (e.g. -O0).
+The versions can be changed in the access-om3 deployment repository by changing the [spack.yaml](https://github.com/ACCESS-NRI/ACCESS-OM3/blob/main/spack.yaml).
+Unless there is an interface change between depedencies, the old access-om3 model components should still build with the new dependencies.
 Here are some suggested steps:

         cd path/to/clone/of/access-om3-configs
         gh issue create --title "Testing model upstream component and dependencies update: 2026.01.000" --body "Issue to discuss the testing of new model build 2026.01.000." --assignee "@me" --label "all-configurations"